hed-standard/hed-specification/docs/source/03_HED_formats.md

 The unit modifier definition section lists the SI unit multiples and submultiples that are allowed to be prepended to units that have the `SIUnit` schema attribute.

+There are two types of unit modifiers --- ones that are used with ordinary SI units and those that are used with unit symbols

 **Unit modifiers are case-sensitive.**